-Vegan-friendly food options on the rise in Miyajima and Hatsukaichi
+Vegan-friendly food options in Miyajima and Hatsukaichi

 The number of vegan options available in Miyajima and Hatsukaichi is increasing in response to rising numbers of visitors from overseas and global food trends.